- Sermon Notes

 - The blood of Jesus is sprinkled over every aspect of your life.
-It speaks life and love; it speaks the favor of God and His hand of blessing on all
+It speaks life and love; it speaks the favor of God and His hand of blessing on all you do.

 - Live with confidence knowing that the blood of Jesus is sprinkled over every area of your life.